Rafael E. López-Corvo

-Rafael E. Lopez-Corvo, M.D. is a Venezuelan-born medical doctor, psychiatrist and psychoanalyst.
+Rafael E. Lopez-Corvo is a Venezuelan-born medical doctor, psychiatrist and psychoanalyst.
 He is a former associate professor at Ottawa and McGill Universities and Program Director of Child and Adolescents Unite at the Douglas Hospital, McGill University in Montreal, Canada.
 He was also a member of the editorial board of the International Journal of Psycho-Analysis for Latin-America.
 Likewise, he is a training and supervising psychoanalyst for the International Psychoanalytic Association as well as the Canadian, Venezuelan and American Psychoanalytic Societies.